Mat McBriar

-Mat McBriar (born 8 July 1979) is an Australian former American football punter in the National Football League (NFL) for the Dallas Cowboys, Philadelphia Eagles, Pittsburgh Steelers and the San Diego Chargers.
-He played college football for the University of Hawaii.
+Mat McBriar (born 8 July 1979) is an Australian former professional player of American football who was a punter in the National Football League (NFL) for the Dallas Cowboys, Philadelphia Eagles, Pittsburgh Steelers and San Diego Chargers.
+He played college football for the Hawaii Rainbow Warriors.

-Early years
+Early life

 McBriar began as an Australian rules football player at Brighton Grammar School and Deakin University (he attended three semesters).
 At one stage, he entered a junior superkick competition, finishing 3rd overall.
 He also practiced rowing.

 Unlike other countrymen such as Darren Bennett who earlier played in the NFL, McBriar was not a standout athlete in Australia.
-After performing well at an NFL-sponsored kicking competition in Waverley Park, Bennett helped him receive a football scholarship with the University of Hawaii.
+After performing well at an NFL-sponsored kicking competition in Waverley Park, Bennett helped him receive a football scholarship with the University of Hawaiʻi at Mānoa.
 There he recorded the Warriors' all-time, single-game record with a 53.8 yards/attempt average against Tulane University on 25 December 2002.
 After 3 years, he had the second-best career punting average for the Warriors with 42.22 yards per punt behind Jason Elam.

 As a junior, he made the second-team All-WAC after averaging 43.4 yards per punt, and earned All-WAC honors as a senior, after registering 48 punts for 2,148 yards (44.8 yards avg), with 12 downed inside the 20-yard line and a long of 73 yards.
 He finished his college career with 131 punts for 5,531 yards (42.2 avg.) and 32 downed inside the 20-yard line.

 In January 2003, McBriar was the first-ever Australian player to be selected to play in the Hula Bowl Maui, as punter for the Kai (North) team.